AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

       **Styling specific component**:
       A specific component impacts objects of the specific category.
 When you style the numeric box component in the theme, only the numeric box object in inherit the style.

-      For example, a text box field such as address is longer in length and a numeric box field such as age is shorter in length.
-You can select a numeric box field, reduce its length and apply to your form.
+      For example, a text box field such as address which is longer and a numeric box field such as age is shorter.
+You can select a numeric box field, reduce its length, and apply to your form.
 Width of all numeric box fields is reduced in your form.

       When you customize all the field components with a specific background color, all the fields such as age, name, and address inherit the background color.
 When you select a numeric box, such as age, and reduce its width, width of all the numeric boxes such as age, number of people in a family is reduced.
 Width of text boxes is not changed.

     * **State:** Lets you customize styles of an object in a specific state.
-For example, you can specify how an object looks when it is in default, focus, disabled, hover, or error state.
+For example, you can specify appearance of an object when it is in default, focus, disabled, hover, or error state.
     * **Property Categories:** Styling properties are divided in various categories.
 For example Dimension & Position, Text, Background, Border, and Effects.
 Under each category, you provide styling information.
 For example, under Background, you can provide Background Color, and Image & Gradient.

     * **Advanced:** Lets you add custom CSS to an object, which overrides the properties visual controls define if there is an overlap.